TOD-theses/old-paper-T-RACE/thesis.typ

 #import "@preview/fletcher:0.5.1" as fletcher: diagram, node, edge

+/*
+Notable differences to the Latex template:
+- ToC not perfect (contains no Abstract, List of Figures, ...; Bibliography is small)
+- Not such a fancy new-chapter style
+- Numbered citing rerences instead of letters
+- "Figure"/"Table" 1 references are always uppercased
+*/

 #set table(inset: 6pt, stroke: 0.4pt)
 #show table.cell.where(y: 0): strong
 #set document(title: "T-RACE", author: "Othmar Lechner")